majikthise911/Custom_Cryptocurrency_Wallet/README.md

 Complete the following steps:

-1. Review the code contained in the `crypto_wallet.py` script file.
-Note that the Ethereum transaction functions that you have built throughout this module&mdash;including `wallet`, `wallet.derive_acount`, `get_balance`, `fromWei`, `estimateGas`, `sendRawTransaction`, and others&mdash;have now been incorporated into Python functions that allow you to automate the process of accessing them.
+1.Note that the Ethereum transaction functions that you have built throughout this module&mdash;including `wallet`, `wallet.derive_acount`, `get_balance`, `fromWei`, `estimateGas`, `sendRawTransaction`, and others&mdash;have now been incorporated into Python functions that allow you to automate the process of accessing them.

 2. Add mnemonic seed phrase (provided by Ganache) to the `SAMPLE.env` file.
 When the information has been added, rename the file `.env`.